shukriadams/docker-perforce/README.md

 ## Server modes

 This container starts Perforce as a regular daemon process using Perforce's own control agent p4dctl.
-Set the env var START_NODE to `maintenance` to run the Perforce daemon directly in standard maintenance mode using `p4d -n`.
-You can also set START_MODE to `idle`, which will star the container in a silent, non-blocking shell loop, but without starting Perforce.
-Use this mode to debug the container itself, or to manually start Perforce with your own shell command.
+Set the env var START_NODE to `maintenance` to run the Perforce daemon directly in standard maintenance mode, which corresponds to starting the server with `p4d -n`.
+You can also set START_MODE to `idle`, which starts the container, but not Perforce.
+Use this mode to debug the container setup and manually start Perforce with your own shell command.
 This is useful for running Perforce upgrades etc.

 To start Perforce manually while in the container run

     cd /opt/perforce/servers/<YOUR SERVER NAME>/root && p4d

-More realistically, you'll want to start the server in recovery mode.
-Use
+To start Perforce in recovery mode use

     cd /opt/perforce/servers/<YOUR SERVER NAME>/root && p4d -n